 Field burning of agricultural waste is a separate reporting category in national inventories.
-Formally agricultural 480 waste burning (AWB) is forbidden in the EU.
-It may however still happen albeit illegally, by accident or possibly under certain exemptions.
+Agricultural waste burning (AWB) is formally forbidden in the EU.
+It may however still happen, albeit illegally, by accident or possibly under certain exemptions.
 As a result the reporting of this category is highly variable between countries and inconsistent.
-In previous TNO-MACC (Kuenen et al., 2014) and CAMS-REG inventories this category was gapfilled using data from the IIASA-GAINS model (IIASA, 2018).
-With the on-going development of fire detection with global satellite products it was now possible to include an AWB emission estimate based on earth 485 observation.
-For this we used the CAMS Global Fire Assimilation System (GFAS) which assimilates fire radiative power (FRP) observations from satellite-based sensors to produce daily estimates of wildfire and biomass burning emissions (Kaiser et al., 2012).
-The GFAS data output includes spatially gridded Fire Radiative Power (FRP), dry matter burnt and biomass burning emissions for a large set of chemical, greenhouse gas and aerosol species.
-Data are available globally on a regular latitude-longitude grid with horizontal resolution of 0.1 490 degrees from 2003 to present.
-By overlapping these data with land use maps the emission from biomass burning on agricultural fields was derived.
-To match with the annual total emission data and complete timeseries in CAMS-REG the available high resolution GFAS data over the years 2003-2018 were processed to derive at an annual average with a monthly distribution pattern and average spatial distribution map which can be applied to all years in the time series.
-It is important to note that in the case of Europe this approach only makes sense when 495 data of a resolution of 0.1°x0.1° are available because in many European countries land use is mixed and forests and agricultural lands may occur in the same pixel if the resolution is not high enough.
-In fact even at the resolution of 0.1°x0.1° this still introduces uncertainty.
+In previous TNO-MACC (Kuenen et al., 2014) and CAMS-REG inventories this category was gap-filled using data from the IIASA-GAINS model (IIASA, 2018).
+With the ongoing development of fire detection with global satellite products it was now possible to include an AWB emission estimate based on earth observation.
+For this we used the CAMS Global Fire Assimilation System (GFAS), which assimilates fire radiative power (FRP) observations from satellite-based sensors to produce daily estimates of wildfire and biomass burning emissions (Kaiser et al., 2012).
+The GFAS data output includes spatially gridded FRP, burnt dry matter and biomass burning emissions for a large set of chemical, greenhouse gas and aerosol species.
+Data are available globally on a regular latitude-longitude grid with horizontal resolution of 0.1° from 2003 to present.
+By overlapping these data with land use maps, the emission from biomass burning on agricultural fields was derived.
+To match with the annual total emission data and complete time series in CAMS-REG the available high-resolution GFAS data over the years 2003-2018 were processed to derive an annual average with a monthly distribution pattern and average spatial distribution map which can be applied to all years in the time series.
+It is important to note that in the case of Europe this approach only makes sense when data of a resolution of $0.1^{\circ} \times 0.1^{\circ}$ are available because in many European countries land use is mixed, and forests and agricultural lands may occur in the same pixel if the resolution is not high enough.
+In fact even at the resolution of $0.1^{\circ} \times 0.1^{\circ}$ this still introduces uncertainty.
 Nevertheless, it is by far the best resource available for this emission source.
-For further details we refer to the Chapter 2 in the SI.
+For further details we refer to Sect.
+S2 in the Supplement.

-500 2.6 Non-European countries
+2.6 Non-European countries

 Apart from the European emissions, also emissions from just outside the European borders may influence air quality in the study area.
-Therefore, the land-based emissions for those countries that are not included in Europe, but are part of the rectangular area of the domain have been added to the dataset.
-These "missing countries" include parts of North Africa, the Middle East and the Eastern European, Caucasus and Central Asia (EECCA) countries.
+Therefore, the land-based emissions for those countries that are not included in Europe but are part of the rectangular area of the domain have been added to the dataset.
+These "missing countries" include parts of North Africa and the Middle East as well as the eastern European, Caucasus and Central Asia (EECCA) countries.
 Emissions for these regions were taken directly from the EDGAR v4.3.2 inventory (Crippa et al., 2018) for air pollutants (covering 1970-2012).
 From 2013 onwards emissions for these regions have been kept equal to 2012 levels.
-EDGAR source categories were converted to GNFR categories, and since the resolution in the EDGAR inventory (0.1° x 0.1°) is a factor 2 coarser compared to the resolution in this inventory, each

-EDGAR grid cell was divided in half, where both halves were each assigned 50% of the emission from the original EDGAR grid cell.
+EDGAR source categories were converted to GNFR categories, and since the resolution in the EDGAR inventory $(0.1^{\circ} \times 0.1^{\circ})$ is a factor of 2 coarser compared to the resolution in this inventory, each EDGAR grid cell was divided in half, where both halves were each assigned 50 % of the emission from the original EDGAR grid cell.